Easy Solar System Project

-It’s back to school time, and that means science projects!
-This DIY solar system mobile craft is the perfect hands-on activity for kids to learn about the planets that orbit our sun.
+This easy solar system project is the perfect hands-on activity for kids to learn about the planets that orbit our sun.
 Each one is unique and has its own story.
-Check out these other outer space crafts HERE.
+Use it for a science project, to decorate a room or just for the fun of making it.
+This solar system craft can be paired with other space crafts like these other outer space crafts, especially the space shuttle.

 And to make it possible for you to craft even more memories with your family, this craft, like every single project on this site, begins with the same master list of supplies.
 Fill your bag using the printable master list, just 29 items, all basic , low cost and easy to obtain.
 Once you have prepped once, you are ready to craft over and over again with less stress, less mess and less prep!
 So, no more excuses…get to crafting with your family!